 Domestic Deadly Violence

-Domestic deadly violence occurs as a result of many situations and is effected by several means – guns, knives, ball bats, vehicle, hanging, strangulation, drowning, arson, poison, etc. The terminal common effect is death.
+Domestic deadly violence occurs as a result of many situations and is affected by several means – guns, knives, ball bats, vehicle, hanging, strangulation, drowning, arson, poison, etc. The terminal common effect is death.
 Cause (various), effect (death).
 Another commonality is a method of inflicting or administration of the death-causing violent action.
 Each method of deadly action is different, in contrast with the common effect:

 Guns – wielded by a person.